Cristina Gutierrez: Legal career

 Although the state medical examiner ruled the death of Carl Jonathan Bowie a suicide, many of his relatives and friends have disputed that finding and have suggested that his death was the result of foul play.
 Howard County police first ruled the death a suicide and later reclassified it as an unattended death.
 Subsequent investigations by the state police and a county grand jury found no evidence of foul play in the death but insufficient evidence of suicide.
 Gutierrez stated it is "extraordinarily improper for the State's Attorney's Office to declare that officers are 'magically cleared' of complicity in Bowie's death" and vowed to prove that the State's Attorney's Office acted improperly.
-Gutierrez involvement in the Bowie case is presented in the 2020 true crime book, Losing Jon.
+Gutierrez involvement in the Bowie case is presented in the 2020 true crime book Losing Jon.

 Gutierrez represented a female Baltimore police officer who was accused of first-degree murder after shooting her husband six times.
 Gutierrez developed a "battered spouse syndrome" defense and her client was convicted only of the lesser second-degree murder charge.

-Gutierrez also represented Jacqueline Bouknight, a Baltimore woman who had been held in contempt of court order for not revealing the whereabouts of her son to state social services officials.
+Gutierrez also represented Jacqueline Bouknight, a Baltimore woman who had been held in contempt of court for not revealing the whereabouts of her son to state social services officials.
 They suspected that the child had been killed, although no homicide charges were ever filed.
 Bouknight refused to disclose what she knew about her son's disappearance, relying on her Fifth Amendment privilege.
 In 1990, the Supreme Court of the United States ruled against her, but Bouknight, counseled by Gutierrez, maintained her refusal.
 As a result, she spent over seven years in jail for contempt, but thereby avoided the risk of a life sentence that might have resulted if charged with and convicted of murder in reliance on her compelled testimony.

 In 1993 Gutierrez was made a partner in the firm, and its name was changed to Murphy and Gutierrez.
 On January 15, 1995, The Baltimore Sun reported that Murphy and Gutierrez split, with Gutierrez describing the decision as amicable.
 This however, was later contradicted by Gutierrez to the court in an appeal case for John Merzbacher, her client at that time.
 "Gutierrez states 'On January 15, without planning whatsoever, I was forced to move my law office, literally overnight.
-And that created a burden on me."
+And that created a burden on me".